haxscramper/hack/testing/python/mi_pipeline_visualization/recipe_nodes.typ

   let rect_x = 0
   let rect_y = 0

+  // If the port has explicit width and height it is going to be properly offset
+  // relative to the parent node.
+But if the port originally had no dimensions,
-  if "width" in port and "height" in port {
+  // the ELK layout treats it as a zero-sized point. if "width" in port and "height" in port {
     port_width = port.at("width")
     port_height = port.at("height")